L1fescape/dotfiles/README.md

 # Kennedy's Dotfiles
 > Now with multi-os support!

-When jumping from system to system, your dotfiles are the breifcase you bring along with you containing bow ties, toothpaste, your favorite sweater, etc. They're familiar and help you get shit done.
+When jumping from system to system, your dotfiles are the bow ties, toothpaste, your favorite sweater, etc. you bring with you ensuring you look stellar, are comfortable in your home away from home, and help you get shit done.